assafassa/emailsystem/README.md

 ### 7. Additional Features to Complete

-- Create a dedicated **sign-up component** separate from the sign-in page. eventhough you can sign in with just email and password,

 - **Hash user passwords** for secure storage.
 - **Implement JWT authentication** to ensure users can only access their messages.